FUE Hair Transplant UK

 What is FUT and how is it carried out?

 The strip method involves taking a strip of skin from the back of the head.
 The skin is taken to just below the base of the hair follicles and the individual hairs are cut up into small grafts with the use of a microscope.
 These individual hairs are then implanted into the areas needing grafting.
 This technique is carried out under local anaesthetic and is very labour intensive.
 The patient is normally left with a long scar at the back of the head which is normally covered by hairs growing just above the scar line.
-As a result it is not appropriate for men who wish to have their hair cut very short as the scar is often very visible.
+Now a days the a new Trichophytic closer method of wound closer can result in thinner scar.
+As a result it is not appropriate for some men who wish to have their hair cut very short as the scar can often be very visible.
 However, for women, this technique is sometimes more appropriate as the scar is hidden under long hairs at the back of the head.
-The rate of graft survival is slightly lower in FUT compared with FUE, but normally a larger number of donor hairs can be obtained.
-We recommend FUE approach.
 We do NOT perform FUT at Rejuvence Clinic.

 At Rejuvence Clinic we ONLY perform FUE Hair Transplantation.